icinganalysis/icinganalysis.github.io/content/basics/intermediate_anti_ice_heat_required.md

 ![Aircraft A qr running wet](/images%2FIntermediate%2FAircraft%20A%20qr%20running%20wet.png)
 _Public domain image by Donald Cook._

-As this case is at the stagnation line the surface is fully wet.
+As this case is at the stagnation line, the surface is fully wet.

 The heating required is nearly directly proportional to the heat transfer coefficient.
 The heat transfer coefficient with the cylinder approximation is greater than